Tutorial: Writing your First Commodore Component

 To install Lieutenant Operator and API on Minikube, we are going to execute the ./1_lieutenant_on_minikube.sh

-This script will launch a new Minikube instance, will apply all the required kubectl
+The script is quite self-explanatory.
+It will launch a new Minikube instance, will apply all the required kubectl

 commands, and wait for the cluster to be in the expected state before continuing.